 Try to get out of your system wishful thinking, and a certain personal resentment to fact.
 Fact is disagreeable and unpleasant to us, and so we resent it; that does no good.
 And to deny that which is apparent, is stupidity.
 To wish for that which is not obtainable is foolish.
 To accept that which is, and work with it is the only wisdom.
-We may have dreams as to what we want things to be.
-We may have hopes as to what things will become.
-We may have ideals and standards that we aspire to accomplish, and a vision of a Golden Age may inspire us to terrific practical effort.
-But, remember, a fact, or a future condition, is only useful to the degree it inspires us toward the accomplishment of that condition by practical means.
+We may have dreams as to what we want things inspires us toward the accomplishment of virtue in an abundant amount, all that condition by practical means.
 It is one thing to know that sometime the world will live together in peace, it is a wonderful thing to know; but a deadly and dangerous thing to believe it can be accomplished in a short time.
 To recognize the ultimate brotherhood of man as the normal state of man is the proof of civilization within ourselves.
 To assume we are going to live to see it, is proof of an unfounded optimism.
 Someday humanity will be one united creation; what we also know is, this is not imminent.
 The wise man knows it is going to happen; the foolish man counts on it happening soon.